When you are ready, create your own personalized Quit Plan.

 Prepare your surroundings

-Get rid of your smoking materials and reminders at home, work and in your car.
+Clean your space and get rid of your cigarettes, lighters, vapes, pods, and anything else that reminds you of smoking/vaping.
 You will feel ready to make a fresh start and will not be tempted by lingering products.

-- Clean the walls, carpets and furniture to remove the stains and odour of smoke
+- and furniture to remove the stains and odour of smoke

 Know where to find extra support